 Grand Slam titles: 2 —French Open (1939), U.S. Open (1940)

-Bottom line: Don McNeill was only the second American to win the French Open, then won the U.S. Open in 1940.
-His career was heavily sidelined by World War II, where he was part of the Greatest Generation.
+Don McNeill was only the second American to win the French Open, then won the U.S. Open in 1940.
+His career was heavily sidelined by World War II when he was part of the Greatest Generation.

 Upon returning from the war, McNeill's career largely took a backseat to his business interests.
 He only played in a Grand Slam final one more time, losing in the 1946 doubles final at the U.S. Open.